 First Posted: 2006

 (FYI: This page covers 2006-2008 Mac Mini models with socketed CPUs.
 (CPUs in 2009 and later Mac Mini models are soldered to the motherboard.)
-Sponsor OWC has Mac mini upgrades (ram, drives, etc.) and take-apart guide videos for 2006-2008 Minis and later models.
 The early Intel-based iMacs also had a socketed CPU and there are a couple C2D CPU upgrade reports here on those.)

 This page has pre-2009 model Mac Mini owner comments on Core 2 Duo (and some Core Duo) CPU upgrades as the (2006-2008 mfg) Intel-CPU Mac Mini has a CPU socket on the logic board (as did early Intel-based iMacs).

-There were several news page posts earlier in 2006 on Core Duo CPU swaps (before the Core 2 Duo), although they are not listed here, except for the one that included a step-by-step guide on Mini CPU swaps from early May 2006 (see Mac Mini Intel CPU Upgrade Guide).
+There were several news page posts earlier in 2006 on Core Duo CPU swaps (before the Core 2 Duo), although they are not listed here, except for the one that included a step-by-step guide on Mini CPU swaps from May 2006 (2006 Mac Mini Intel CPU Upgrade Guide at www.o0o.it/mini/) and a later posted ifixit guide).
 A socketed CPU is a huge plus, although at some point future CPUs will not be compatible (and may use a different socket), but in the meantime it's a nice change to be able to use standard (high volume/commonly available) Intel CPUs for upgrades.
 (And over time, CPU Prices drop as intel releases faster/later models.)

 Reader Reports: (later reports first.)
-If you've upgraded your Mini's CPU, let me know the details.
+If you've upgraded a Mini's CPU, send details (news at xlr8yourmac.com).

 (Note/Tip on OS X 10.7 Upgrades: For owners that swapped in a Core 2 Duo CPU, the original tip for Lion dev previews is reported to still work - I.E. Install lion on a drive connected to a supported mac (Target Disk Mode, FW, etc) and then delete the (hidden) "/System/Library/CoreServices/PlatformSupport.plist" file.
 The Lion volume should then work with the Core2Duo updated Mini (or iMac).
 If there's an easier way (installer check edit, etc) send a note.
 TIA!